• Home

 Decades of dual-sport and ADV riding tell me that while there may be an ideal tire for the surface beneath my wheels at a given moment, many will provide a good, safe ride—and none excel in every condition.
 The reviews below intend to assist in choosing an appropriate tire for your next journey, no matter what kind of roads you anticipate.

-I am basing this guide on my experiences using each set of tires for several thousand miles in various conditions.
+I am basing this guide on my experiences using each set of ADV tires for several thousand miles in various conditions.
 They’ve all traveled pavement, dirt, gravel, rocks, sand, and more.
 All have crossed rivers or creeks, but only a few have seen much mud, as there’s little of it where I live or in the arid regions I favor.
 None of these tires failed me, and one that I pushed well beyond its rating—and my comfort zone—surprised me with a solid performance.
-Of the eight tires here, I ran five sets on my former BMW F 800 GS, two on my Yamaha Ténéré 700, and one on a BMW R 1200 GS.
-The mileage covered by each set isn’t listed because I don’t have accurate information for all of them.
+Of the nine tires here, I ran five sets on my former BMW F 800 GS, three on my Yamaha Ténéré 700, and one on a BMW R 1200 GS.
+The mileage traveled by each set isn’t listed because I don’t have accurate information for all of them.

 ADV Tire Info